 Notify the designated executor and family member (as listed in our records and/or identified in the envelope) of the death of the Resident and the rules regarding the disposition of assets.

 Identify items mentioned specifically in the will (or other written instructions from the Resident or her/his family) and secure them for the designated family representative or, failing her/him, the Executor of the deceased estate (when appointed).
 This could be a few selected items or the entire household, including broken or unwanted items.
-If the disposition of these items will take more time than is covered by the recent levy payment, then the Park will move them to a safe place - a store room, or a commercial storage facility at the cost of the Life Right residual value, or the estate.
+If the disposition of these items takes more than 30 of vacating days, then the Park will move them to a safe place - a store room, or a commercial storage facility at the cost of the Life Right residual value, or the estate.

 Anything that may need to be disposed of/thrown away can be done by the Park on the Residents’ behalf.
-This may incur a fee depending on the volume of goods as it may be necessary to bring in our cottage organising/cleaning team or another contractor.
+This may incur a fee depending on the volume of goods as it may be necessary.
+As the cottage is to be refurbished there will be no cleaning costs.

 The family member should:

 Establish what should happen to the remaining assets.
-Instructions to the Park must be in written form on what to do, including giving some or all of the remainder to the Trust or other beneficiary.
+Instructions to the Park must be in written form on what to do, including giving some or all of the remainder to the Trust.
 A sample form that may be useful is available from Settlers Park Reception.

-Some specific items may have a price attached that the family wants (e.g. R3000 for the lounge suite) – the Trust will decide if they want those items in the Trust Shop or if the items should be sent to a dealer.
+Some specific items may have a price attached that the family wants, if so the price must be specified. the Trust will decide if they want those items in the Trust Shop or if the items should be sent to a dealer.
+The proceeds to o the he nominated beneficiaries.
+An upfront agreement between the Trust and the family should be in place whereby if the item on sale in the Trust Shop does not realise the price asked for; the Trust may reduce the price to suit.

+If the item remains unsold for a period in excess of 6 months, the family must either remove the item at cost OR donate it to the Trust to attempt to dispose of it at their discretion.

 The estate, or the residual Life Right, will be responsible for all costs associated with the packing, moving, and storing of goods from the cottage, and additional month(s) of levy if required in order to handle the disposition of goods.

+If the item remains unsold for a period in excess of 6 months , the family must donate them to the Trust to dispose of them at their discretion.

 SP Trust – On advice from the Park, the Trust will designate a delivery address for the goods that have been donated to them.
 The family, or a contractor (at the cost of the estate or residual life right), will pack the goods into numbered boxes and provide a schedule of the contents of the boxes e.g. kitchenware, clothes, ornaments, etc. and a list indicating what has been packed in each box.
 Anything cracked or broken should be discarded.

+CWHP

 Appendix A – List of Resources